Last updated on .

 Holy Relics

-The Holy Relics are housed in the 13th gallery.
-It contains items related to Mecca as well as relics and belongings of the Prophet Muhammad.
-Most of the items were made during the Ottoman period.
+The 13th gallery is dedicated to the Holy Relics, which include items connected to Mecca, as well as relics and personal belongings of the Prophet Muhammad.
+Most of these artifacts date from the Ottoman period.

 Holy Relics at the Museum of Turkish and Islamic Arts in Istanbul, Turkey